Reframe AgingMinnesota

 Words Matter.

 We know that the everyday language we use makes a difference.
-Check out and share these first two #agefriendlymn videos as a creative way to start a conversation with people in your personal or professional worlds.
+Check out and share these #agefriendlymn videos as a creative way to start a conversation with people in your personal or professional worlds.
 Together, we can role model better language choices in Minnesota.
 While these may seem like small examples, we know that big societal change grows from the small, everyday moments that add up over time.

 Videos made possible thanks to Duluth Aging Support

-Strategy
+Our Strategy

 Minnesotans are problem-solvers.
 When we see an opportunity, we figure out how to seize it, and when we see something that isn't working, we rethink our approach.
-This statewide initiative is providing accessible tools and employable strategies that each of us can use in developing productive messages about aging.
+This statewide initiative is providing accessible tools and strategies that each of us can use in developing acurate and productive messages about aging.
 Working together, we are advancing three core strategies.

 Shared Learning